-Dr Christine Catling, a midwife for over 20 years, is a senior midwifery lecturer at UTS.
+Dr Christine Catling, a midwife for over 25 years, is the Director of Midwifery Studies at UTS.
 She believes research, innovation and good quality midwifery are pivotal to the well-being of mothers and young families.

 In 2015 she was the inaugural research fellow for the World Health Organisation Collaborating Centre at UTS.
 Her PhD explored the influences on women who chose a publicly-funded home birth in Australia.